The Best TV Shows & Movies To Watch In December

 Black Doves

 What’s better than a spy thriller?
-How about a spy thriller set in London during the holidays starring Keira Knightley?
+How about a spy thriller set in London during Christmas starring Keira Knightley?
 Enter Black Doves, a six-episode series that checks all those boxes.
 Knightley stars as Helen Webb, a dedicated mother and wife to an influential politician.
-But Helen has actually been stealing secrets from her husband over the course of their entire relationship on behalf of apolitical spy organization Black Doves.
-Things get even more complicated when the man Helen has been having an affair with is murdered, pulling into a conspiracy-fueled investigation that jeopardizes her job and cover.
+But Helen has actually been stealing secrets from her husband over the course of their entire relationship on behalf of apolitical spy organisation Black Doves.
+Things get even more complicated when the man Helen has been having an affair with is murdered, pulling into a conspiracy-fuelled investigation that jeopardises her job and cover.

 All of that has the makings for a fun, fine time streaming at home, but what truly takes the show to the next level is the unique and compelling dynamic between Helen and her long-time friend/for-hire assassin Sam (Skyfall’s Ben Whishaw), who returns to London after a long time to help keep Helen alive during her investigation.
 Whishaw and Knightley have great chemistry, and it’s fascinating watching them navigate what seems to be an authentic, real-deal friendship while working very different jobs that don’t exactly value interpersonal relationships.
 If you love spy stories, this one offers up the best of both worlds: a tense mystery and characters you will end up caring about.